apache/arrow/docs/source/java/ipc.rst

       VarCharVector childVector2 = (VarCharVector)root.getVector(1);
       childVector1.reset();
       childVector2.reset();
-      ... do some populate work here, could be different for each batch writer.writeBatch();
+      // ... do some populate work here, could be different for each batch writer.writeBatch();
     }

-    // end
     writer.end();

-Note since the :class:`VectorSchemaRoot` in writer is a container that can hold batches, batches flow through :class:`VectorSchemaRoot` as part of a pipeline, so we need to populate data before `writeBatch` so that later batches could overwrite previous ones.
+Note that, since the :class:`VectorSchemaRoot` in the writer is a container that can hold batches, batches flow through :class:`VectorSchemaRoot` as part of a pipeline, so we need to populate data before `writeBatch`, so that later batches could overwrite previous ones.

 Now the :class:`ByteArrayOutputStream` contains the complete stream which contains 5 record batches.
-We can read such a stream with :class:`ArrowStreamReader`, note that :class:`VectorSchemaRoot` within reader will be loaded with new values on every call to :class:`loadNextBatch()`
+We can read such a stream with :class:`ArrowStreamReader`.
+Note that the :class:`VectorSchemaRoot` within the reader will be loaded with new values on every call to :class:`loadNextBatch()`

 .. code-block:: Java